 Too many homeowners ask, “why should I test my well water?” instead of looking at common water problems.
 If they did, they’d realize many serious water quality problems don’t cause sludge or smells.
 They’re virtually undetectable without using a microscope — and wells in Northern Georgia are especially at risk.

 Easily Contaminated Compared to Wells in the South

 According to Georgia Health News, there are two types of wells found in Georgia: bored and drilled.
 Bored used to be the only option.
 Using rudimentary equipment, families would dig a hole 10 to 30 feet deep and tap into local groundwater supplies.
 Thankfully, these aren’t as popular as in the past.
 Today’s drilled wells typically go 100 to 400 feet into the ground, searching for aquifers found below the bedrock.

 Deep wells offer more protection from common sources of groundwater contamination.
-Your water could be home to:
+However, your water could be home to: